Updated On 6 March, 2023

 - EC-Council: CEH, LPT

 BreachLock is a SaaS vendor that provides a single platform to meet all the security testing needs of our clients.
 Being a cloud-based provider ourselves, we understand the specific threats and risks faced by our fellow cloud-based service providers.
 To meet our clients’ security testing requirements, we execute comprehensive penetration testing exercises, along with providing support for retests and patch validation.
 After the successful completion of the test, we provide a third-party security certification.
-Our penetration testing methodology is derived from best practices recommended by OWASP, OSSTMM and NIST.
+Our penetration testing methodology is derived from best practices recommended by OWASP, OSSTMM, and NIST.
 As all of our offerings are facilitated through our client platform, our clients receive high quality and consistent results.
+Schedule a call now to learn more about BreachLock penetration testing as a service.